 If you're new to the profession, you might be a little confused about the difference between an electrode and a filler rod.
 In stick welding, the filler rod and the electrode are one and the same.
 Electricity supplied by a welding machine energizes the rod, which is attached to a metal clamp.
-The tip of the rod proceeds to melt into the molten pool generated in the joint the base metal.
-In oxy-fuel or TIG welding, however, the welder holds the filler rod in a separate hand.
-In this process, a gas torch produces a hot fire that melts the rod tip as both intersect at the joint of the object.
-In MIG welding, a spool of wire is fed by a gun.
-In this process the wire is heated by the electricity and melts at the tip into the molten pool.
-The wirefeed continues feeding more wire until the welder releases the trigger.
+(See photo below.)
+An electric arc is produced, generating intense heat.
+This melts the tip of the rod into the molten pool within the joint on the base metal.

-(If you're still confused, take a moment to read about welding processes in the Skills to Learn section.)
+(If you're still confused about welding processes, take a moment to read the Skills to Learn section.)

 Stick Electrode Classification